Meaning of the name

 right

-between calmness and dynamic.
+between calm and dynamism.

 Sagi